-So for all of you out there who have had the same problem and frustration as Sarah here are a few of our top tips!
+So for all of you out there who have had the same problem and frustration as Sarah here is a few of our top tips!

-Horses have a highly developed sense of smell so using a shallow rather than steep sided feeding bucket can help dissipate the smell of the minerals.
+- Horses have a highly developed sense of smell so using a shallow rather than steep sided feeding bucket can help dissipate the smell of the minerals for horses.
 Understanding this can also help you to be patient while the horse gets used to the unusual smell of a balancer which is very high in minerals and vitamins because it is so low in fillers.

-Some people sprinkle the minerals on to the soaked forage their horse eats over night or through the day.
+- Some people sprinkle the minerals for horses on to the soaked forage their horse eats over night or through the day.